Thecarisma/themata/sugar/_sources/index.rst.txt

         }

    The name of the page must be relative to the index project root folder.
 Another way to make a page have no sidebar is to add the extension **.single** to it file name e.g. **test.single.rst**"
+   "collapsible_sidebar <boolean>", "A boolean value to determine whether the left sidebar should be collapsible or not."
+   "collapsible_sidebar_display <string>", "The left sidebar unordered list display css value.
+Set to 'none' if the list should be hidden by default when collapsible_sidebar is set to True, if collapsible_sidebar is set to False rember to remove this option or set it to 'block'."

 CSS Options